How did everything begin?

 mainland into the seas making them salty.

-substances has also been experimentally proven.
-In such
+simple substances has also been experimentally proven.
+In

 water vapor.
 The result was many organic substances, e.g.